 - Follow the directions from your academic advisor.
 You cannot get the application until you and your advisor review your file and transcripts.

 - Once your advisor releases your file to the Health Science office we will email you the application.
 You will need to save the application to your computer and then open the application and fill it out, it will be a fillable application.
 Be sure to save the completed application and email it back to the Health Science office.
 Once the completed application is received in the Health Science office, you will receive a confirmation email stating it was received.
 IF YOU DO NOT RECEIVE A CONFIRMATION EMAIL FROM THE HEALTH SCIENCE OFFICE WITHIN A WEEK, PLEASE CALL 989-275-5000, EXT.
 281.

 - You will be notified by email in late June, early July if you are accepted into one of the Nursing programs.
 If you have questions while filling out the application please email email@example.com or call 989-275-5000, ext.
 281.

 - Please begin to collect and complete Required Immunizations.
 Don’t wait on this; it can take up to 6 months to complete them.
-Download the list of required Immunizations for Health Science.
+Download the list of Required Abilities for Health Science Students.